 Summing It Up…

 As an ENFJ you have many incredible gifts to bring to a relationship.
 You inspire people, motivate them, and can reach levels of understanding and empathy that are mind-blowing to many.
 You may not struggle with every single one of these mistakes.
 Perhaps you’ve developed and matured to a point where these issues are a thing of the past!
 But if you have grappled with these weaknesses, don’t be disillusioned.
 None of these things are deal-breakers and none of them make you any less valuable as a person.
 Each personality type has its own set of struggles and weaknesses in a relationship.
 Focus on your strengths and be mindful of these potential pitfalls.
 Bring your ENFJ superpowers to the forefront of your relationships and you’ll be more satisfied and at peace.
-You can find out more about your personality type here or by taking Joel and Antonia’s ENFJ personality course!
+You can find out more about your personality type here or by taking Joel and Antonia’s ENFJ personality Owners Manual!

 Do You Want to Know How Your Personality Interacts With Other Types